 What can I do to improve my prospects?

-To get a SEN Job you must have the correct qualifications, have a valid DBS check and experience working with children with Special Needs.
+To get an SEN teaching role, you must have the correct qualifications, have a valid DBS check and experience working with children with Special Needs.
 Tradewind Recruitment holds regular teaching workshops so get in touch with our team for more information!
 We have our friendly team members in our local offices in Sheffield, Preston, Nottingham,